awesomebytes/xenorasp/README.md

 ./2_apply_xenomai_ipipe_patches.sh
 ./3_compile_kernel.sh
 ```
+Total time in a modern computer (i7 2.0GHz) with a good internet connection (100Mb) was around 10min to execute the 3 scripts.

 And you should have a crosscompiled kernel for your raspberry pi!
 Now you should copy your new kernel image and related libraries to your SD card,
 this instruction are also found in 3_compile_kernel.sh if you open it in a text editor

-Copy the zImage to boot
+Copy the zImage to boot, enter the xenorasp folder (cd xenorasp) and:
 ```
 cp linux-rpi-3.10.y/build/arch/arm/boot/zImage /media/YOUR_RASP_BOOT_PARTITION
 ```
+Your boot partition should most probably be named "boot".
-Copy the dist to / of linux filesystem (include and lib is there)
+Copy the dist to / of sdcard linux filesystem (include and lib is there)
 ```
-cd dist
-sudo cp -r * /media/YOUR_RASP_FILESYSTEM_ROOT
+sudo cp -r linux-rpi-3.10.y/build/dist/ /media/YOUR_RASP_FILESYSTEM_ROOT
 ```
+This should be the other partition of your SD card.

-Add to config.txt of your BOOT partition the line
+Add to /media/YOUR_RASP_BOOT_PARTITION/config.txt the line (I added it as the first line)
 ```
 kernel=zImage
 ```

+Now put the SD card on your raspberry pi and plug it to current.
 Once up and running...
 Then you should get userspace xenomai code and examples in the board: